shuenj/tp/docs/UserGuide.md

 * Deletes the person at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
+* Deleting a person automatically deletes the person from others' affiliation and affiliation history.

 Examples:
 * `list` followed by `delete 3` deletes the 3rd person in the contact list.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Add next of kin to a patient: `nok`

+Format: `nok INDEX`
+Format: `nok INDEX n/NAME p/PHONE rs/RELATIONSHIP`

+Update next of kin of a patient identified at `INDEX` in the contact list.

+* Update next of kin for the person at the specified `INDEX`.
+* The index refers to the index number shown in the displayed person list.
+* The index **must be a positive integer** 1, 2, 3, …​
+* If no fields are provided, next of kin of the person identified at index will be removed.
+* `RELATIONSHIP` can be specified in any alphanumeric characters and spaces.

+Examples:
+* `nok 2` remove next of kin of the 2nd person in the contact list.
+* `nok 3 n/John p/11111 rs/Brother` add next of kin with the name `John`, phone `11111` and relationship `Brother` to the 3rd person in the contact list.

 ### Returning staff that are on duty: `onduty`